Maiada-Ibrahim/reading-notes/read02.md

 ![](https://blog.udemy.com/wp-content/uploads/2015/08/image066.png)
 ## Setting up a Git Repository
 ### Importing

-1.*Switch to the target project’s directory*
+1. *Switch to the target project’s directory*

              example :$ cd test (cd = change directory)
 2. *Do the change and to prepar it to commit*